Common Questions & Answers

 What is a union?

-A union is an organization of workers ("employees") at a workplace.
-A union aims to allow workers to bargain for changes at work democratically with management (the "boss").
+Formally, a union is an organization of workers ("employees") at a workplace.
+A union enables workers to democratically bargain with management (your bosses) for changes to working conditions, such as pay and benefits.

 What changes have other workers won at their workplaces?